 Case recording is an essential part of daily social work practice.
-It includes:
+It involves:

-- Recording the views of the adult and their carers. - Writing down the work that has been undertaken. - Life history, assessments, and analysis. - Recording all contact made with person, carer or other professionals. - Documenting the progress adults make towards their desired outcomes.
+- recording the views of the adult and their carers; - writing down the work that has been undertaken; - life history, assessment and analysis; - documenting the progress adults make towards their desired outcomes.

-Case recording also provides an evidence trail of the work undertaken with an adult, and their carer and is a vital tool to enable staff to reflect on their ongoing work with adults / carers and plan future work.
+Case recording also provides an evidence trail of the work done with an adult, and their carer and is a vital tool to enable staff to reflect on their ongoing work with adults / carers and plan future work.
 Records should be used as part of supervision, in conjunction with their supervisors / managers.